Easy Bolognese Sauce

 • Italian serve this in Italy with thicker pasta like gnocchi and tagliatelle pasta here in America spaghetti is the favorite

-• using fresh tomatoes when in season will need to be cooked longer to reduce the water content
+• Using fresh tomatoes when in season, they will need to be cooked longer to reduce the water content

 • the best bolognese sauce needs to be simmered slowly for at least 3 hours there is no such thing as quick authentic bolognese sauce